 Some other pointers:

-- It is important to know not only about the individual’s prayer life and spiritual journey, but also how s/he would guide, direct and accompany other people on theirs.
+- It is important to know not only about the discerner’s prayer life and spiritual journey, but also how they would guide, direct, and accompany other people on theirs.

 - In discussing social issues, the ways in which an individual expresses Christian witness may be more important than ideological ideal.

 - Clues about administrative skill emerge in the way an individual has handled correspondence and arrangements during the discernment period.
-The way s/he organizes and administers his/her own affairs will tell much about the way s/he can be expected to organize and administer the life and ministries of a congregation.
+The way they organize and administer their own affairs will tell much about the way they can be expected to organize and administer the life and ministries of a congregation.

 - Remember that individuals are in a discernment process in which they will reflect with many different people in different settings.

-- Feedback to the individual in the recommendations of the CDC may help his/her personal growth and be of benefit to the Church.
+- Feedback to the individual in the recommendations of the CDC may help their personal growth and be of benefit to the Church.

 - When the hearts are open to God’s guidance, there is good reason to hope that God will bless the process, the CDC’s recommendations, and the individual’s reception of such.

 Whatever time is allotted to each CDC meeting, care should be given to maximize what can be accomplished, while also respecting each person’s time constraints.
 Following are some general pointers about conducting each session: